Ways to Get Involved

 Boston Urban Forest Friends

 Salary: $25/hour + retirement and health benefits + paid time off.
-This position is 30-35 hours per week for 7 to 8 months.
+This position is a seasonal position 30-35 hours per week for 6 months.

-Every spring, summer, and fall semester we seek an to help with communication and event planting.
-This intern will work closely with staff to write newsletters, blog posts, and social media and will assist with spring event coordination.
-Read more at the MassCEC website.
+Every spring, summer, and fall semester we seek 2-3 interns to help with communication and event planting.
+Interns work closely with staff to write newsletters, blog posts, and social media, assist with event coordination, and do research, outreach, and other activities as needed.
+You can read more about the opportunity on the MassCEC website.

-Details: Pay is $16/hour for 12-15 hours per week for the fall and spring semesters and approximately 30 hours / week during the summer semester.
-Send resume and cover letter to David Meshoulam at [email protected].
+Details: Pay is $18/hour for 12-16 hours per week for the fall and spring semesters and approximately 30 hours / week during the summer semester.
+Interns are expected to come to the office, 1/week during the semester and 2-3 times / week during the summer.
+To apply, please fill out online form.
 (Please note: you must be a Massachusetts college or graduate student or recent graduate for this internship.)

 Board Member Openings

 Passionate about environmental justice and equity?
 We are actively growing our board.
-Link to the board description.
+Learn more and apply to join.